ErikEvenson/webcore/docs/technology_stack.md

 - [vagrant-librarian-puppet](https://github.com/mhahn/vagrant-librarian-puppet) 0.7.1 - A Vagrant plugin to install Puppet modules using Librarian-Puppet.
 - [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) 0.10.0 [Changelog[(https://github.com/dotless-de/vagrant-vbguest/blob/master/CHANGELOG.md) [Fork](https://github.com/EATechnologies/vagrant-vbguest) - automatically keeps VirtualBox Guest Additions up to date.  ***Updates are manual.***

+## gem-installed

+- [puppet-lint](http://puppet-lint.com/) 1.0.1 - "Check that your Puppet manifest conform to the style guide."

 ## Installed on host

 These tools are installed directly on the host.
 On a Mac, they are can be installed easily using [homebrew](http://brew.sh/) and [homebrew cask](http://caskroom.io/).